carbon-language/carbon-lang/docs/project/milestones.md

 #### Standard library components

-Note: we expect to _heavily_ leverage the C++ standard library via interop for the vast majority of what is needed in Carbon initially.
+Note: we expect to _heavily_ leverage the C++ standard library by way of interop for the vast majority of what is needed in Carbon initially.
 As a consequence, this is a surprisingly more minimal area than the language features.

 -   Language and syntax support library components
     -   Fundamental types (`bool`, `iN`, `fN`)